 - Staff must be trained in manual handling to practice operating portable fire extinguishers for module 3

-- The centre is required to provide suitable training areas in line with government guidelines on the management of covid-19
+- The centre must provide suitable training areas in line with government guidelines on the management of covid-19.

 - Module 1 – Fire safety classroom presentation

 - Module 2 – Walk and talk fire safety orientation